 Important Links About the Coronavirus (COVID-19)

 NHS Advice for ALL patients, including stay at home advice www.NHS.UK

 Check if you have coronavirus symptoms NHS 111 Online

 Latest Practice news and access to services coleridgegp.blogspot.co.uk/

-Link to Ottery Help Scheme: if you need help or can offer your services as a volunteer Ottery Help Scheme contact page Please ring them on 01404 813041 regarding their befriending service or if you are concerned about vulnerable people in the Ottery and district area.
+Link to Ottery Help Scheme: if you need help or can offer your services as a volunteer please go to Ottery Help Scheme contact page or ring them on 01404 813041 regarding their befriending service or if you are concerned about vulnerable people in the Ottery and district area.
 They are working closely with other organisations and will do their best to find you support where needed.